OpenNebula/website/content/software/installation_process/manual_installation/front_end_installation.md

 :host: 0.0.0.0
 ```

 2. To configure OpenNebula Daemon, edit `/etc/one/oned.conf` and set the `ONEGATE_ENDPOINT` with the URL and port of your OneGate server (domain or IP-based).
-The end-point address **must be reachable directly from your future virtual machines**.
-You need to decide what virtual networks and addresses will be used in your cloud.
+The endpoint address **must be reachable directly from your future Virtual Machines**.
+You need to decide which virtual networks and addresses will be used in your cloud.
 For example:

 ```default
 ONEGATE_ENDPOINT="http://one.example.com:5030"